drewsonne/pyvagrantconfig/README.md

 I intially tried to use pyPEG, but could not get a handle on it, so for now, we use a custom state parser.
 I want to move this to a PEG parser to make it easier to manage, but in the spirit of minimum viable product, it's up and out.

+ - This is currently way too specific.
+Needs to be rewritten to parse general ruby structures and extract details out of it, rather than looking for particular vagrant configurations.
  - Port parser from state parser to PEG parser.